emu-russia/pureikyubu/README.md

 ### Generic Linux (Ubuntu) version

-The Linux build does not yet have support for graphics and sound.
-All emulation output can be seen only through debug messages.
+The Linux build does not yet have support for sound.

 ```
 # Choose a suitable folder to store a clone of the repository, cd there and then